moh2661978/landing-page/README.md

 ## The Functionalities

-- The navigation
+- The dynamic navigation
-- The dynamic active class
+- The dynamic active class for sections
 - The scrolling effect
 - This project has the scope of converting a static web page in a single interactive page.
-- It uses javascript to dynamically create navbar links based on the content, when a section is in the viewport it show the active state of that section.
+- It uses javascript to dynamically create navbar links based on the content, when a section is in view it show the active state of that section.

 ## What did we learned